Jinksi/webvr-synth-tutorial/README.md

 ## Viewing in a VR Headset

-If you are lucky enough to have access to a VR headset, checkout [webvr.info](https://webvr.info) to make get your browser setup to work with the headset.
-I've tested this example in Chrome Canary & Firefox Nightly with an Oculus Rift on Windows 10.
-Chrome reproduced it as expected, Firefox didn't seem to reproduce the opacity effect.
+If you are lucky enough to have access to a VR headset, check out [webvr.info](https://webvr.info) to make get your browser setup to work with the headset.
+I've tested this example in Chromium & Firefox Nightly with an Oculus Rift on Windows 10.
+Chromium reproduced it as expected, Firefox didn't seem to reproduce the opacity effect.

-VR support is experimental at the time of writing, so you will probably run into inconsistencies across browsers and devices.
+VR support in browsers is experimental at the time of writing, so you will probably run into inconsistencies across browsers and devices.

 ## What's next?